jszwedko/continuous-delivery-pitt-tasks/slides.md

 # Advantages

-- Can deploy code at any point in history (e.g. to revert bugs)
+- Can deploy code at any point in history (e.g. to rollback to stable version)
 - Can see why changes were performed
 - Allow for collaboration